marco-company/stock-logistics-workflow/stock_picking_auto_create_lot/README.rst

 #.
 Go to a *Product > Inventory tab*.
 #.
 Set a tracking option for this product.
 #.
-Set auto create lot.
+Set auto create lot on the product or in the category.
 #.
 Go to *Inventory > Incoming* and create one.
 #.
 Validate picking without lot.